Structure and statistical organization of the stationary state of the Oslo model: Description of the stabilization

 \paragraph{Example.} Let us consider the configuration~$\zcfg{111}$ and add a waiting unit at $x=2$, the first steps of the stabilization are the following generalized states

-From this example, we remark that the order in which the stabilization steps are performed modifies the sequence of states.
-In fact, this is only true for the unstable part, and the final state, obtained when all configurations of the state are stable, does not depend on the order.
+From this example, we observe that the order in which the instructions are executed modifies the sequence of statistical states.
+This is, however, true along the stabilization process but the final state, which is a probability distribution on stable configurations, does not depend on this order \cite{dhar_steady_2004}.